Ann Hull Kuster, LISW, MBA

 Mary Mohr is passionate about helping others in the recovery space.
 She has been recovered from both alcoholism and an eating disorder for over 5 years.
 She struggled with a restrictive eating disorder from the age of 14 which shifted to heavy alcoholism in her early 20’s.
 Her journey to recovery began after a several year spiral deep into alcoholism.
 Her consequences piled high and she was unable to stop drinking on her own.
 She knew she had but two options: to find recovery or face an alcoholic death.
 She dove into the program of AA and found recovery through the 12 steps.
 Today she has found a strong fellowship of women and a fulfilling life in recovery she never thought possible.
 By day Mary is a Creative Director for a boutique marketing agency and is passionate about all things art, design and creativity.
 She has a small Pomeranian dog named Bowie who brings much joy and fluff to her life.

-Tori Berg is 24 years old and lives in Hinckley with her cat, Ollie Bear.
+Tori Berg lives in Hinckley, OH with her cat, Ollie Bear.
 She is very obsessed with Ollie Bear, who she spoils regularly.
-Tori is a nanny and loves working with children!
+Tori is a nanny and loves working with teenagers and children!
 She has been in recovery from anorexia and bulimia for 4 years.
 She is also in recovery from self-harm.
 Her journey has not been easy, but with the help of her support team, she has had a remarkable recovery.
 Tori values being a peer supporter because she felt isolated and alone in her eating disorder.
 She wants to use what she has learned from her experience to help others through their own journeys, and her compassion and vulnerability help to create a safe space.
 Tori’s fun-loving attitude and relatability will be sure to make you laugh.

 Cindy Mironets, RD